bourdeet/SNOLAB_noise_project/README.md

 `trc_tool.py` is the library you need to read data saved by a LeCroy Waverunner 104Xi.
 The data acquisition process of this scope is programmed directly on the scope, which runs on Windows XP...

+## Typical waveform acquisition (LeCroy Scope)

+To analyze data from a `.trc` file:

+1. Use `pulse_analyzer.py` to extract pulse information into a pickle file.
+This code has been set up to recognize the standard `*` wildcard, so you can specify either a specific file name, or simply the generic name of the run, and the program will automatically find all subfiles for that run.